Normal Heart

 HFrEF is most commonly detected with an ECG, or echocardiogram.

-If your ejection fraction is less than or equal to
+If your ejection fraction is less than or equal to 40% you have reduced ejection fraction.

 That means your heart muscle is weak and is losing its ability to pump out the amount of blood your body needs.

-What it may take to diagnose:
+What it may take to diagnose

 Your doctor may suggest one or more of these tests to measure your ejection fraction: